productinfo/scripting-in-swift/post.md

 - Pipe the contents of the concatenated files into a python markdown library (install this using `pip install markdown`).
 - Print a message to the console

 The script is run by simply typing `./compile-book.sh`.
-The output HTML can be inspected by opening `output/shellscript.html` in a browser.
+The outputted HTML can be inspected by opening `output/shellscript.html` in a browser.

 ## The Swift Script

 ### Setting up

-I used Xcode's OSX's 'Command Line Tool' template to set up the project.
-Doing it this way means we can make use of Xcode's syntax highlighting and auto-complete features.
+I used Xcode's OSX 'Command Line Tool' template to set up the project.
+Doing it this way means we can make use of Xcode's syntax highlighting and auto-completion features.

 ### FileManagerWrapper.swift

 This acts as a simple wrapper around Foundation classes that interact with the file system.
-There's not too much of interest here: the class simply handles any errors returned by `NSFileManager` and `NSFileHandle` and prints relevant messages to the console.
-We make use of Swift Optionals in the case where a file cannot be read, a file cannot be found e.t.c.
+There's not too much of interest here: the class simply handles any errors returned by `NSFileManager` and prints relevant messages to the console.
+We make use of Swift Optionals in the case where a file cannot be read or cannot be found.

-It's hard to argue that this class is much of an improvement over the Shell Script; interacting with files is where it really shines, for example, the equivalent of `cat file1.txt` is a lot less concise in Swift.
+It's hard to argue that this class is much of an improvement over the Shell Script; interacting with files is where it really shines, for example, the equivalent of `cat file1.txt` is less concise in Swift.

 However, using Swift does enable us to gain access to a couple of nifty features, such as `SequenceType`'s `reduce` method.
 We can also make use of an optional closure to give the caller a way of adjusting the contents of a file before concatenating the contents with those of the previous files.